koyeb/sandbox-container/docs/sandbox_executor.md

 ## Overview

-The Sandbox Executor is an HTTP server that provides a secure API for executing commands and performing file operations in a sandboxed environment.
+The Sandbox Executor is an HTTP server that provides a secure API for executing commands, managing background processes, and performing file operations in a sandboxed environment.
 It's designed to allow controlled access to system resources through a REST API with authentication.

+### Key Features

+- **Command Execution:** Run one-off commands synchronously or with streaming output
+- **Background Process Management:** Start, monitor, and control long-running background processes
+- **File Operations:** Create, read, update, and delete files and directories
+- **Port Binding:** Expose internal services via TCP proxy
+- **Real-time Logging:** Stream process output in real-time using Server-Sent Events

 ## Authentication